50 Free Things to Do in Tampa with Kids

 Experience a Drive-In

-Drive-Ins are all but gone in many areas of the country.
+Drive-ins are all but gone in many areas of the country.
 However, in Tampa, you can still find 4 of them.
 They all show first-run films, along with a few classics.

 Catch a Puppet Show at the Bits-n-Pieces Puppet Theatre

 There are a few different puppet performances held each year at this theater.
-You must plan ahead and purchase your tickets in advance.
+You must plan and purchase your tickets in advance.
 Past performances have included Three Billy Goats Gruff, Rip Van Winkle, and Princess Thumbelina.

 Eat Ice Cream at Tanya & Matt’s Ice Cream

 You cannot take a family vacation in the Tampa Bay area and not eat a little ice cream.
 This is a cheap thing to do in Tampa with kids.
 Tanya & Matt’s offers 40 different flavors of ice cream.
-Plus, lots of toppings.

 Free things to do in Tampa with kids